ryan-m-may/codingChallengeFR/README.md

 # Getting Started

-Install MongoDB Community Edition
 To run MongoDB as a macOS service, run:

-* brew services start mongodb-community
+`brew services start mongodb-community`

-Stop MongoDB macOS service:
+To stop MongoDB macOS service, run:

-* brew services stop mongodb-community
+`brew services stop mongodb-community`

-To verify MongoDB is running:
+To verify MongoDB is running, run:

-* brew services list
+`brew services list`

-You should see the service mongodb-community listed as started.
+> You should see the service `mongodb-community` listed as `started`.

-Start Mongo
-* mongo
+To start Mongo, run:

+`mongo`

 # Technologies